GNOME/glibmm/README.win32.md

-When building with Meson, if building from a GIT checkout or if building with `maintainer-mode` enabled, you will also need a PERL interpreter and the `m4.exe` and `sh.exe` from Cygwin or MSYS/MSYS64, and you will need to also install Doxygen, LLVM (likely needed by Doxygen) and GraphViz unless you pass in `-Dbuild-documentation=false` in your Meson configure command line.
-You will still need to have `mm-common` installed with its `bin` directory in your `%PATH%`
+When building with Meson, if building from a GIT checkout or if building with `maintainer-mode` enabled, you will also need a PERL interpreter and the `m4.exe` and `sh.exe` from Cygwin or MSYS/MSYS64 in your `%PATH%`, and you will need to also install Doxygen, LLVM (likely needed by Doxygen) and GraphViz unless you pass in `-Dbuild-documentation=false` in your Meson configure command line.
+You will still need to have `mm-common` installed with its `bin` directory in your `%PATH%` as well.

 ### Glibmm methods and signals not available on win32